Project Info

 The project has also introduced Animal Intrusion Detection and Repellent Systems (ANIDERs), technological solutions designed to detect and deter wild animals from entering human-dominated areas.
 These systems help prevent crop damage, protect property, and improve public safety, offering an additional layer of conflict prevention.

 This long-term, community-driven initiative is a testament to how coexistence with big cats is possible when conservation efforts are proactive, inclusive, and rooted in local realities.
-By bringing together forest officials, scientists, local communities, and technology, the UP Carnivore Conservation Project is paving the way for safer shared spaces for both humans and wildlife.
+By bringing together forest officials, scientists, local communities, and technology, the Terai Tiger Project is paving the way for safer shared spaces for both humans and wildlife.

-PARTNERS: Uttar Pradesh Forest Department / Chester Zoo
+PARTNERS: Uttar Pradesh Forest Department and Chester Zoo

 PROJECT LEAD: Abhishek Ghoshal